waterifire/hello-world/README.md

-# hello-world
+# Check projects out

-Different Projects
+everything is written there.

-Making A list of projects and each project will be in a different branch.
-I will merge them to main as i feel like it.
+I will have multiple brances here but will actually merge them with this branch this time.